Software-eng-course/Assignments/Assignment 3/README.md

 >
 > Write a parallel fork-join merge sort algorithm.
 You do NOT have to
 > write a parallel merge phase --- instead, you can use a normal
 > sequential merge.

-Once you have the parallel algorithm working, add a
+> Once you have the parallel algorithm working, add a
 > sequential cutoff, below which you just call Arrays.sort().

-Write a
-> test harness that generates random numbers for the algorithm to sort.
+> Write a test harness that generates random numbers for the algorithm to sort.
 > Experiment to find the optimal cutoff point (i.e., when is it
 > preferable to just sort sequentially).

-If you're using replit.com, you
-> may never see gains from parallelism, but on a local Java installation
+> If you're using replit.com, you may never see gains from parallelism, but on a local Java installation
 > you should be able to get around 2x speedup over sequential code using
 > 2-4 cores for millions of elements.

+# Note:
+> This assignment requires you to submit .pdf file for your answers for question no. 3 and your java code for other remaining questions.